Byron Buxton Player Props: Twins vs. White Sox

-After going 1-for-4 in his most recent game, Byron Buxton and the Minnesota Twins take on the Chicago White Sox (who will hand the ball to Dylan Cease) at 2:10 PM ET on Monday.
+On Tuesday, Byron Buxton (coming off going 0-for-1) and the Minnesota Twins face the Chicago White Sox, whose starting pitcher will be Lance Lynn.
+First pitch is at 7:40 PM ET.

-He had a one-hit performance in his previous game (1-for-4) against the Astros.
+He had a hitless performance in his last game (0-for-1) against the White Sox.

 Byron Buxton Game Info & Props vs. the White Sox